ivan-hc/AppMan/README.md

 - [appimagetool](https://github.com/AppImage/AppImageKit) to convert a *.AppDir folder to AppImage

 # Environment setup
-I decided to concentrate all the work in a hypothetical / opt / bin folder, so:
+I decided to concentrate all the work in a hypothetical /opt/bin folder.
+If you're using Debian or its derivatives (Ubuntu, Zorin, Mint, SparkyLinux...) you can rely on my [deb packages for x86_64](https://github.com/ivan-hc/AppImage-Tools-for-Debian) and bypass all the following commands.

+To create a /bin folder in /opt:

 `sudo mkdir /opt/bin`